 - 8. The 2023/24 Total Service Expenditure budget agreed by Council was £14,826,575.
-This figure includes the contingency budget which was initially set at £300,000 but is moved out to separate budget areas via a virement (budget movement) when requests for use are approved by the Chief Finance Officer. - 9.
+This figure includes the contingency budget which was initially set at £300,000 but is moved out to budget areas via a virement (budget movement), all contingency virement requests are approved by the Chief Finance Officer. - 9.
 The Total Service Expenditure budget has increased by £500,000 since the budget was approved, as the targeted revenue saving from changes to the Capital Programme have been removed from the Corporate Management cost centre where it was being held and applied to the Interest payable/receivable and MRP budget lines.
 The revised Total Service Expenditure budget is now £15,326,575. - 10.
 Following the Senior Management Restructure, the reporting setup for monitoring has changed.
-The old distinction between Corporate and Operational Services has been removed and we are now reporting under the 9 Head of Service areas. - 11.
+The distinction between Corporate and Operational Services has been removed and we now report under the 9 Head of Service areas. - 11.
 Table 2 below details the current forecast outturn position for Total Service Expenditure.